eLetter-Greece/sailsjs-tutorial/introduction.md

 All file paths should be understood as relative to the application's root.

 This book will often include output from various programs.
 If what you see doesn't match exactly don't worry.
 You may encounter errors not documented in this book.
-I encourage you to search for the error message in various places such as [Google](google.com) or [Stack Overflow](http://stackoverflow.com) in order to help you solve the problem, which will lend itself greatly to your future development.
+I encourage you to search for the error message in various places such as [Google](http://google.com) or [Stack Overflow](http://stackoverflow.com) in order to help you solve the problem, which will lend itself greatly to your future development.

 This tutorial will cover testing your application.
 Output from a failed test will be indicated in RED, while output indicated a test passed will be in GREEN.

 Code will include syntax highlighting and previously written code will be collapsed as indicated using the elipses below:

+    ```node
     Code with elipses
     ...
     New code
+    ```

 ## About the author
-[Britton Broderick]() is the author of the [Sails.js Tutorial]().
-His prior experience includes...
+[Britton Broderick](www.linkedin.com/in/brittonbroderick/) is the author of the [Sails.js Tutorial](https://github.com/britton-jb/sailsjs-tutorial/).
+His prior experience includes going to school for business at [Utah Valley University](http://uvu.edu), realizing almost everything in business could be automated and that we wanted to be the one to do it.
+Adventures in learning to program followed.

 ## Aknowledgements